joist-orm/joist-orm/docs/docs/features/class-table-inheritance.md

 ## What about Single Table Inheritance?

-An alternative to Class Table Inheritance (CTI) is [Single Table Inheritance](https://www.martinfowler.com/eaaCatalog/singleTableInheritance.html) (STI), where `Dog`s and `Cat`s don't have their own tables, but have their subtype-specific fields stored directly on the `animals` table.
+An alternative to Class Table Inheritance (CTI) is [Single Table Inheritance](https://www.martinfowler.com/eaaCatalog/singleTableInheritance.html) (STI), where `Dog`s and `Cat`s don't have their own tables, but have their subtype-specific fields stored directly on the `animals` table (e.g. both `animals.can_bark` and `animals.can_meow` would be columns directly in the `animals` table even though, for dogs, the `can_meow` column is not applicable).

-Joist currently does not support STI, generally because CTI has two pros:
+Joist currently does not support STI, generally because CTI has several pros:

 1. With CTI, the database schema makes it obvious what the class hierarchy should be.

-   Given how schema-driven Joist's `joist-codegen` is, it's very convenient to have the per-type fields already split out (into separate tables) and then to use the `id` foreign keys to see the "extends" relationships.
+   Given how schema-driven Joist's `joist-codegen` is, it's very convenient to have the per-type fields already split out (into separate tables) and then to use the `id` foreign keys to discover the `extends` relationships.

    With STI, this sort of "obvious" visibility does not exist, and we'd have to encode the type hierarchy in `joist-config.json`, i.e. some sort of mapping that says `animals.can_bark` is only applicable for the `Dog` subtype, and `animals.can_meow` is only applicable for the `Cat` subtype.